-- (h) Determinations by the Board of Directors.
+(h) Determinations by the Board of Directors.
 Any determinations made by the Board of Directors under any provision in this Section A.2. will be final and binding on all stockholders of the Corporation, except as may otherwise be required by law.
-In addition, if different consideration is distributed to different series of Common Stock in a Share Distribution, the determination of the Board of Directors that such Share Distribution was made on an equal per share basis will be final and binding on all stockholders of the Corporation, except as may otherwise be required by law. - (i) Certain Definitions.
-Unless the context otherwise requires, the terms defined in this paragraph (i) will have, for all purposes of this Certificate, the meanings herein specified: - "Affiliate" means, with respect to any Person, any other Person that directly or indirectly through one or more intermediaries, Controls, or is Controlled by, or is under common Control with such Person. - "Applicable Conversion Percentage" means (i) from the date of filing of this Restated Certificate until and including the first anniversary thereof, 110%, (ii) from the day after the first anniversary of the filing of this Restated Certificate until and including the second anniversary of the filing of this Restated Certificate until and including the third anniversary of the filing of this Restated Certificate until and including the third anniversary of the filing of this Restated Certificate until and including the fourth anniversary of the filing of this Restated Certificate until and including the fifth anniversary of the filing of this Restated Certificate until and including the fifth anniversary of the filing of this Restated Certificate, 104%, (v) from the day after the day after the fifth anniversary of the filing of this Restated Certificate, 102%, and (vi) from and after the day after the fifth anniversary of the filing of this Restated Certificate, 100%. - "Approval Date" means the date upon which the Corporation has received each of the FNF Group Redemption Stockholder Approval and/or the FNFV Group Redemption Stockholder Approval, to the extent required pursuant to this Section A.2. - "Average Market Value" of a share of any class of Common Stock or other Publicly Traded capital stock means the average of the daily Market Values of one share of such class of Common Stock or such other capital stock over the applicable period prescribed in this Certificate.
+In addition, if different consideration is distributed to different series of Common Stock in a Share Distribution, the determination of the Board of Directors that such Share Distribution was made on an equal per share basis will be final and binding on all stockholders of the Corporation, except as may otherwise be required by law.

+(i) Certain Definitions.
+Unless the context otherwise requires, the terms defined in this paragraph (i) will have, for all purposes of this Certificate, the meanings herein specified:

+"Affiliate" means, with respect to any Person, any other Person that directly or indirectly through one or more intermediaries, Controls, or is Controlled by, or is under common Control with such Person.

+"Applicable Conversion Percentage" means (i) from the date of filing of this Restated Certificate until and including the first anniversary thereof, 110%, (ii) from the day after the first anniversary of the filing of this Restated Certificate until and including the second anniversary of the filing of this Restated Certificate, 108%, (iii) from the day after the second anniversary of the filing of this Restated Certificate until and including the third anniversary of the filing of this Restated Certificate until and including the third anniversary of the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the fourth anniversary of the filing of this Restated Certificate until and including the fourth anniversary of the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the filing of this Restated Certificate until and including the filing of this Restated Certificate, 104%, (v) from the day after the fourth anniversary of the filing of the day after the day after the filing of this Restated Certificate, 102%, and (vi) from and after the day after the filth anniversary of the filing of this Restated Certificate, 100%.

+"Approval Date" means the date upon which the Corporation has received each of the FNF Group Redemption Stockholder Approval and/or the FNFV Group Redemption Stockholder Approval, to the extent required pursuant to this Section A.2.

+"Average Market Value" of a share of any class of Common Stock or other Publicly Traded capital stock means the average of the daily Market Values of one share of such class of Common Stock or such other capital stock over the applicable period prescribed in this Certificate.